Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 1. Click "Add API Endpoint" and select "API Gateway" as API endpoint type
 1. Set the API endpoint parameters:
   - API name: any
-  - Resurce name: any, i.e. `/getNucleoData`
+  - Resource name: any, i.e. `/getNucleoData`
   - Method: GET
   - Deployment stage: `prod`
   - Security: Open
 1. Go to API Gateway console and click on the API created on previous step
-1. Click on the GET metod of the resource created on prevoius steps
+1. Click on the GET method of the resource created on previous steps
 1. Click on "Method Request"
 1. Expand "URL Query String Parameters" and click on "Add query string"
 1. Add "metric" and "since" parameters
-1. Return to Metod Execution
+1. Return to Method Execution
 1. Click on "Integration Request" and expand "Body Mapping Templates"
 1. Click on "Add mapping template" and specify "application/json" as content type
-1. Paste this JSON into text area:
+1. Copy and paste this JSON into text area:

     ```
 	{
         "metric": "$input.params('metric')",
         "since": "$input.params('since')"
     }
     ```
 1. Click "Save"